covergirlszn/Markers/README.md

   the default display property for div elements is block.
 So when two block elements are next to each other, they stack like actual blocks

-which is why when you put in the cap it took out the slleve xx i hope this mek sense
+which is why when you put in the cap it took out the slleve xx i hope this mek sense as in the two elements dem a block and next to each other and so them a stack